itzg/kube-metrics-reporter/README.md

 ## Service account

 Since this application accesses the metrics API of the kubernetes API service, the pod will need to be assigned a service account with an appropriate role.

+> Service accounts must be present before the deployment, so either ensure the service account manifest is applied first or place the service account yaml documents before the deployment in the same manifest file.

 The following shows how a service account could be declared: